Why Bankruptcy Records Matter

 Some bankruptcies aren’t the person’s fault.
 For example: A person could go bankrupt due to severe health problems, a natural disaster not covered by insurance, or a job loss during a major recession.
 When this happens, we can sympathize.
 These things could happen to anyone!

-But often, bankruptcies show how someone messed up.
-It’s a long term record of the bad decisions they’ve made.
+But just as often, bankruptcies show how someone messed up.
+It’s a history of the bad decisions they’ve made.
 For example: A Chapter 7 bankruptcy petition could show the debtor had uncontrolled spending; or that the debtor was unable to hold down a long term job, or that the debtor consistently made poor investment decisions.

 Knowing When And How Often They Filed

 What we’re after is their character.
 We don’t just want to know what they did.
 We want to know who they are now.
 Are they trustworthy?
 Are they stable and dependable?
-Was this a one time screw up?
+Was this really a one time screw up?
 Or is this person a walking train wreck?
-A bankruptcy of 20 years ago won’t tell us much.
+So a bankruptcy of 20 years ago won’t tell us much.
 But a recent one can speak volumes.

 So don’t count on someone being financially stable if they filed in the last three years.
 For one, their credit is shot.
 Also, people don’t change overnight.
 Assume the trouble they faced then is the trouble they face now.
 And you won’t always know what that trouble is.
 It could be impulsive spending, a drug habit, or as they claim, a fluke of circumstance.